New York couple, 3 sons killed in Costa Rica plane crash

-A couple from Westchester and their three children were among those killed in when a plane crashed in Costa Rica on Sunday.
+SAN JOSE, Costa Rica (WABC) --A couple from Westchester and their three children were among those killed when a plane crashed in Costa Rica on Sunday.

-Westchester Reform Temple confirmed that Bruce and Irene Steinberg and their children boys, Zachary, William and Matthew were on the plane carrying 10 United States Citizens and two Costa Rican crewmembers.
-The plane crashed into a wooded area, killing everyone on board.
+Westchester Reform Temple confirmed that Bruce and Irene Steinberg and their children boys, Zachary, William, and Matthew were on the plane carrying 10 United States Citizens and two Costa Rican crewmembers.

 At a news conference, Enio Cubillo, director of Costa Rica Civil Aviation, said the Nature Air charter flight took off just after noon Sunday from Punta Islita and was headed for the capital of San Jose when it crashed.